isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 by the square root of the sample size (number of genes in the set), so with larger gene sets, the 'signficant' effect size can get pretty small.

 Let's get started.

-Since this is standard SQL, we'll be naming each subtable, and the full query can be constructed by concatenating each of the following sub-queries.

 So, which tissue type should we focus on?
 Let's query and find out!

 .. code-block:: sql